sdsutariya/sdsutariya/README.md

 ## My Role

-As the primary developer, I:
+As the primary developer :
 - **Developed the Results Uploading System**: I created a streamlined process for uploading and storing competition results.
 - **Implemented Data Visualization**: Integrated **amCharts in React** to display key insights into annual competition statistics and trends.
 - **Automated Certificates**: Developed the functionality to automatically generate and deliver certificates to competition participants.